Tourist Attractions in the North

 Cabins are provided along the way and are architecturally designed to showcase your natural surroundings.
 Four days might seem intimidating; however, the Three Capes Track is intended to be accessible for most ages and abilities.

 MONA, where do I start?
-Maybe Tasmania’s most prolific attraction.
+Maybe Tasmania’s most well known attraction.
 David Walsh, a multi-millionaire gambler, created the Museum of Old and New Art to (in his words) ‘bang above [his] weight’.
 MONA showcases Walsh’s $100 million private art collection and hosts some quirky events.

 The building design is incredible; it is etched into the side of a cliff on the River Derwent.